A Categorical Perspective on Braid Representations: Equivalences

 Broadly we have the organisational scheme for constructing a key subclass of such isomorphisms indicated by the following diagrams, depicting composition of $F$ with isomorphism {\em functors} (i.e. not yet, and not necessarily leading to, natural transformations):

 In the central schematic we suppose that $\alpha, \; \beta$ are functors that are isomorphism functors - objects in the indicated functor categories.
 Then the corresponding equivalences are of the form $F \sim F\circ \beta$ and $F \sim \alpha\circ F$.
-We call a symmetry `global' if the transformation can be applied to any $F$ to obtain another (once again it is instructive to compare and contrast with ordinary representation theory here).
+We call a symmetry `global' if the transformation can be applied to any $F$ to obtain another (once again it is instructive to compare and contrast with ordinary representation theory here - if we fix a vector space $V$ then every automorphism of this space can be applied to any $A$-module structure on $V$ to make an isomorphic $A$-module; but if we do not fix target $V$ then the algorithm for prescribing isomorphisms could in principle become more meta - although in this case it does not generalise further than to vector space isomorphisms).
 In this sense the constructions here indicate global symmetries.
 Unpacking an example, the diagram on the left says categorically that if we have a braid representation then we have another one by taking $F'(\sigma) = F(\sigma)^{-1}$ (we don't need any $\alpha$ here).
 Isomorphism of $\Fio$ follows from the symmetry of (\ref{eq:YBE0}) (or (\ref{eq:YBE}), or B1 and B2 in \S\ref{S:intro}) under reversal.
 (Observe that there is certainly not a natural isomorphism $\eta: F \Rightarrow F'$ in general.)
 For another (meta) example $\beta$ could be the upside-down functor $\Feta$ for $\Bcat$: $\beta_0(n)=n$ on objects, and $\beta(g)$ for $g$ a morphism, i.e. a braid, is the upside-down braid.
 This takes $\sigma$ identically to $\sigma$, but passes to $\Bcat^\circ$; but then we can compose with transpose on the $\catC=\Mat^N$ side.
 This tells us that any $F$ as above yields an $F'$ given by \beq F'(\sigma) = F(\sigma)^{tr} \eq (transpose).